RobHofmann/HomeAssistant-GreeClimateComponent/README.md

  - https://developers.home-assistant.io/

 ## Component Installation
+1. Copy the custom_components folder to your own hassio /config folder.

-1. In the root of your /config folder, create a file called climate.yaml
+2. In the root of your /config folder, create a file called climate.yaml

    ```yaml
    - platform: gree